Ear: Outer ear

-The outer ear is the external portion of the ear and includes the fleshy visible pinna (also called the auricle), the ear canal, and the outer layer of the eardrum (also called the tympanic membrane).
+The outer ear is the external portion of the ear and includes the fleshy visible auricle, the ear canal, and the outer layer of the eardrum (also called the tympanic membrane).

-The pinna consists of the curving outer rim called the helix, the inner curved rim called the antihelix, and opens into the ear canal.
+The auricle consists of the curving outer rim called the helix, the inner curved rim called the antihelix, and opens into the ear canal.
 The tragus protrudes and partially obscures the ear canal, as does the facing antitragus.
 The hollow region in front of the ear canal is called the concha.
 The ear canal stretches for about 1 inch (2.5 cm).
 The first part of the canal is surrounded by cartilage, while the second part near the eardrum is surrounded by bone.
 This bony part is known as the auditory bulla and is formed by the tympanic part of the temporal bone.
-The skin surrounding the ear canal contains ceruminous and sebaceous glands that produce protective ear wax.
-The ear canal ends at the external surface of the eardrum.
+The ear canal ends at the external surface of the eardrum, while the surrounding skin contains ceruminous and sebaceous glands that produce protective earwax.
+Earwax naturally migrates outward through ear canal, constituting a self-cleaning system.

 Two sets of muscles are associated with the outer ear: the intrinsic and extrinsic muscles.
 In some mammals, these muscles can adjust the direction of the pinna.
 In humans, these muscles have little or no effect.
 The ear muscles are supplied by the facial nerve, which also supplies sensation to the skin of the ear itself, as well as to the external ear cavity.
 The great auricular nerve, auricular nerve, auriculotemporal nerve, and lesser and greater occipital nerves of the cervical plexus all supply sensation to parts of the outer ear and the surrounding skin.

-The pinna consists of a single piece of elastic cartilage with a complicated relief on its inner surface and a fairly smooth configuration on its posterior surface.
+The auricle consists of a single piece of elastic cartilage with a complicated relief on its inner surface and a fairly smooth configuration on its posterior surface.
 A tubercle, known as Darwin's tubercle, is sometimes present, lying in the descending part of the helix and corresponding to the ear-tip of mammals.
 The earlobe consists of areola and adipose tissue.
 The symmetrical arrangement of the two ears allows for the localisation of sound.
-The brain accomplishes this by comparing arrival-times and intensities from each ear, in circuits located in the superior olivary complex and the trapezoid bodies which are connected via pathways to both ears.
+The brain accomplishes this by comparing arrival-times and intensities from each ear, in circuits located in the superior olivary complex and the trapezoid bodies, which are connected via pathways to both ears.